timberframejs/timberframejs/articles/primeagen-htmx-lit.md

 In a way htmx and html-au act like a router.
 An element click can put an htmlfragment anywhere on the DOM.

 Can use anchor tags as the element to update the url hash.
-Don't want to use anchor tags, use the ```au-href``` plug in to make any element act like an anchor tag.
+Don't want to use anchor tags, use the ```tf-href``` plug in to make any element act like an anchor tag.

 Don't want to deep dive on this now.
 But can, put an issue on github and I will.